-6 Conclusions and way forward for AMSR-E SSS algorithm
+5 Conclusions and way forward for AMSR-E SSS algorithm

 Most of the AMSR-E SSS retrieval algorithm have been developed and tested.
-We are in the phase of developing the AMSR-E SSS inversion based on neural network approaches.
-To train the NN, the plan is to use CCI SSS v3 data from L-band sensors only (SMOS, Aquarius, SMAP) over the period of 21 months (jan 2010-Sep 2011) which is in common between AMSR-E & CCI SSS L band operation.
-The training NN will be using either the full 21 months or one of two months for the 4 splitted region separately, so that one algorithm shall be developed for each region.
-Some months will be used for training, some others for validation.
-Validation can also be conducted using in situ data collected in each region from 2002 to 2010.
-We plan to use a Bayesian Regularized Artificial Neural Networks to regularize the Network towards reducing bias and variance.
-(A high-variance state is a state when the network is overfitted).
 So far, we have tested NN with 2 hidden layers and 40 Neurones per layers using as input data the surface emissivity frequency differential contrasts after atmospheric corrections and the extra polynomial empirical adjustments (wind, sst, clw, wv).
 Retrieval tests will be conducted with or without these extra polynomial empirical adjustments to determine in which conditions do the NN inversion performs better.
-As found, one of the remaining issue is the relatively low number of training observations for the freshest SSS which lead to overestimation of SSS from AMSR-E in the freshest SSS zones.
+As found, one of the remaining issue is the relatively low number of training observations for the freshest SSS (due in part to low coverage of fresh waters and LSC filtering) which lead to overestimation of SSS from AMSR-E in the freshest SSS zones.
 To better characterize these conditions, the distance to coast might be used as an input to the NN.
 An additional task will finally be to develop an error estimate for the AMSR-E SSS retrievals.
 Validation procedures will include in situ SSS data (Argo, TSG, XBT and moorings) gathered over the four regions back to 2002.